Darcy220606/AMPcombi/README.md

 ### Adding a new tool to AMPcombi
 In `ampcombi/reformat_tables.py`
-- add a new tool function to read the output to a pandas dataframe
+- add a new tool function to read the output to a pandas dataframe and return two columns named `contig_id` and `prob_<toolname>`
 - add the new function to the `read_path` function

 In `ampcombi/main.py`
-- add your default `tool:tool.fileending`to the default of `--tooldict`
+- add your default `tool:tool.fileending` to the default of `--tooldict`

 ======================